 The AICPA and CIMA joined forces in January 2012 to establish the Chartered Global Management Accountant (CGMA) designation.
 So now, there’s a new certification in town.
 If you’re trying to decide if it’s right for you, then it only makes sense that you’d compare it to the CMA.

 Having said that, CGMA is backed by the AICPA and CIMA, the world’s largest associations for public accountants and management accountants respectively.
-In fact, for now at least, CGMA is targeted only to their existing members (and especially US CPAs).
-Existing members do not have issue as long as the CGMA stays “affiliated” with their associations.
+In fact, for now, at least, CGMA is targeted only to their existing members (and especially US CPAs).
+Existing members do not have an issue as long as the CGMA stays “affiliated” with their associations.

 CGMA is restricted to members of AICPA and CIMA only.
 For AICPA members, they need to demonstrate practical management accounting work with 3 years of relevant experience.
-The definition looks very broad as it covers management accounting in all types of entities, such as businesses, corporations and government.
+The definition looks very broad as it covers management accounting in all types of entities, such as businesses, corporations, and government.
 Internal audit is also included.

 CMA is not restricted to members of IMA but anyone can join the institute with a bachelor degree in any field.
 After passing the CMA exam, candidates need to accumulate two consecutive years of relevant experience.
 The range is very broad: public / non-public accounting, budget preparation, information system analysis, financial management, management consulting, research and even teaching can be accepted.